Mitchell Hepburn: Early political career

 After the war, Hepburn joined the United Farmers of Ontario (UFO) helping to start its branch in Elgin County, but by the mid-1920s he switched to the Liberal Party.
-In the 1926 election, he was elected to the House of Commons of Canada as a representative of Elgin West, and was overwhelmingly re-elected in the 1930 election.
+In the 1926 election, he was elected to the House of Commons of Canada as a representative of Elgin West and was overwhelmingly re-elected in the 1930 election.

 Later that year he became leader of the Liberal Party of Ontario.
-His support of farmers and free trade, and his former membership in the UFO allowed him to attract Harry Nixon's rump of UFO Members of the Legislative Assembly (MLAs) into the Liberal Party (as Liberal-Progressives).
+His support of farmers and free trade, and his former membership in the UFO helped him to attract Harry Nixon's rump of UFO Members of the Legislative Assembly (MLAs) into the Liberal Party (as Liberal-Progressives).
 This and the Great Depression led to the defeat of the unpopular Conservative premier George Stewart Henry in the 1934 provincial election.
-His stance against the prohibition of alcohol allowed him to break the Liberal Party from the militant prohibitionist stance that had helped reduce it to a rural, Protestant south western Ontario rump in the 1920s.
+His stance against the prohibition of alcohol allowed him to break the Liberal Party from the militant prohibitionist stance that had helped reduce it to a rural, Protestant southwestern Ontario rump in the 1920s.

 Hepburn represented a type of agrarian democracy that detested Toryism and valued oratory.
 He once saw a pile of manure situated in a village square, and proceeded to jump on top of it to give a speech, apologizing to the crowd for speaking from a Tory platform.
 He also used the same line when standing on a manure spreader, only to have a heckler shout, "Well, wind 'er up Mitch, because she's never carried a bigger load!"

 On his death, the Toronto Star observed:

 Premier of Ontario

 Hepburn's premiership achieved international attention, which merited his appearance on Time magazine's cover in 1937.

 As premier, Hepburn undertook a number of measures that enhanced his reputation as the practitioner of a highly vigorous style.
 In a public show of austerity, he closed Chorley Park, the residence of the Lieutenant Governor of Ontario, auctioned off the chauffeur driven limousines that had been used by the previous Conservative cabinet, and fired many civil servants.
 To improve the province's welfare, he gave money to mining industries in Northern Ontario and introduced compulsory milk pasteurization (in so doing, he has been credited with virtually wiping out bovine tuberculosis in the province).
-Breaking with the temperance stance of previous Liberal governments, Hepburn expanded the availability of liquour by allowing hotels to sell beer and wine.
+Breaking with the temperance stance of previous Liberal governments, Hepburn expanded the availability of liquor by allowing hotels to sell beer and wine.

 Industrial labour reform

-The Industrial Standards Act, which emulated the US National Industrial Recovery Act, was introduced in 1935 to set minimum wages and working conditions by industry and geographic area.
+The Industrial Standards Act, which emulated the US National Industrial Recovery Act and the Quebec Arcand Act, was introduced in 1935 to set minimum wages and working conditions by industry and geographic area.
 It was described by Labour Minister David Croll as "the most controversial piece of legislation now on the Statute Books of the Province," and it came about after federal efforts that had been instituted under RB Bennett's "New Deal" were declared unconstitutional.